Teez Tabor: Detroit Lions

-The Detroit Lions selected Tabor in the second round (53rd overall) of the 2017 NFL Draft.
+The Lions selected Tabor in the second round (53rd overall) of the 2017 NFL draft.
 He was the ninth cornerback to be selected in the 2017 NFL Draft.
 He was reunited with Florida teammate Jarrad Davis, who the Lions selected 21st overall.
 Tabor was the fourth of eight Florida Gators to be selected in 2017.

 On May 12, 2017, the Lions signed Tabor to a four-year, $4.82 million contract that included $2.33 million guaranteed and a signing bonus of $1.64 million.

 He competed with Nevin Lawson and D. J. Hayden for the starting cornerback position.
 Tabor was named the Lions' fourth cornerback to begin his rookie season, behind veterans Darius Slay, Nevin Lawson, and D. J. Hayden.
 On October 1, 2017, Tabor made his professional regular season debut during the Lions' 14–7 win over the Minnesota Vikings.
+As a rookie, he appeared in ten games and made one start.
+In the 2018 season, he appeared in 12 games and started four.

 On August 30, 2019, Tabor was released by the Lions.

 San Francisco 49ers

-On September 30, 2019, Tabor was signed to the San Francisco 49ers' practice squad.
+On September 30, 2019, Tabor was signed to the practice squad of the San Francisco 49ers.
 He re-signed with the 49ers on February 5, 2020.
 He was waived on July 6, 2020, with a non-football injury designation.

 Chicago Bears

 On December 23, 2020, Tabor signed with the practice squad of the Chicago Bears.
 On January 11, 2021, Tabor signed a reserve/futures contract with the Bears.
 He switched to safety after not having the requisite speed to play the cornerback position for the Lions.

 On August 31, 2021, Tabor was waived by the Bears and re-signed to the practice squad the next day.
 He was promoted to the active roster on October 19, 2021.
 Tabor was placed on injured reserve on December 29, 2021.

 As mostly a reserve, he played 34% of the team's snaps as a special teamer and 28% of them on defense.
+He played six games and made one start for the Bears in the 2021 season.